What does a periodontal abscess feel like?

 - chills.

-Also to know is, is a periodontal abscess dangerous?
+Simply so, is a periodontal abscess dangerous?

 Your dentist can drain the pus and remove the infection, reducing the risk of complications.
 But if left untreated, a gum abscess can worsen and lead to a potentially life-threatening infection.
 Consult your dentist if you develop any pain, swelling, or discharge in your gums.